UMM-CSci-3601/intro-to-git/README.md

 ```

 so make sure you use the word "says" and end the greeting with an exclamation
 mark.
+You can use whatever (polite, class appropriate) greeting you'd like.

 You can put your methods wherever you want in the `Hellos` class, but probably
 makes sense to have them in the same order as the calls.
 Our tests don't check
-that , though.
+that, though.
+(They probably can't actually, at least not in any easy way.)

 Once everything looks good, compile and run your program (by clicking `Run`
 in `Hellos.java`) to make sure that everything is good.
 If you want to run
 the program from the command line `./gradlew run` should do the trick.

-You should also re-run the JUnit tests that will confirm that all the lines
+You should also re-run the JUnit tests (either from VS Code or via `./gradlew test`)
+that will confirm that all the lines
 in the output have the right form and are in alphabetical order.
 In general you should always run the tests before you
 commit as another way of making sure that your work is "done done".